 Chevrolet MyLink Radio gives you the capability of a smartphone on your radio screen, but it hasn’t forgotten about the classic radio.
 Whether you’re listening to AM or FM radio or using the available CD player, Chevrolet MyLink keeps it all within reach on the easy-to-use system.
-Use enhanced voice control by pressing the Push to Talk button on your steering wheel and speaking the name of a station or track.
+Use Natural Voice Recognition by pressing the Push to Talk button on your steering wheel and speaking the name of a station or track.
 Your Chevrolet MyLink will find the new station or song in an instant, while keep your hands on the wheel.

 Enjoy commercial-free music, sports, news, talk, comedy, weather and more with SiriusXM Satellite Radio†, available with a 3-month trial.
 With the iTunes tagging feature, when you hear a song you like, you can tag it and purchase it later through iTunes.
 Use the tune select feature and get an alert when your favorite artists or songs are playing on any XM station.
 Whether you’re making a quick run to the store or you’re on a cross-country road trip, you can enjoy all of your favorite stations and stay entertained at every moment.

 Chevrolet MyLink uses Nuance® enhanced voice recognition technology to deliver high-accuracy speech recognition.
-This enhanced voice control technology lets you use simple voice commands for most of your Chevrolet MyLink features.
+This Natural Voice Recognition technology lets you use simple voice commands for most of your Chevrolet MyLink features.
 All you have to do is press the Push to Talk button on your steering wheel and speak a command.
 Change radio stations, make phone calls and more while you keep your hands safely on the steering wheel.

 Learn more about making calls using voice commands in this how-to video: